ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 We will encode the singular nature of the HW and the importance of maintaining appropriate state with the help of the type system.

-Encode `Session` HW Invariant: Singleton
+Encode `Session` HW invariant: singleton
 ----------------------------------------

 We can't let our devs arbitrarily spawn up or duplicate sessions (there's only